-The pharmacy technician examples are currently under development.
+The examples are currently under development.
+Stay tuned.

 - PDAP Requirements for Reinstatement

-Pharmacists and pharmacy technicians who are non-practicing and/or have former status are required to complete CE requirements in order to be reinstated.
-Effective January 2016, those who wish to be reinstated after being non-practicing and/or former status for more than 90 days but less than six years must:
+Pharmacists and pharmacy technicians who are non-practicing, temporary, and/or have former status are required to complete Continuing Education (CE) requirements in order to be reinstated.
+Those who wish to be reinstated after being non-practicing, temporary and/or former status less than six years must:

-- Successfully complete at least 15 hours of learning documented on a minimum of 6 Learning Records per year or partial year of absence (up to 45 hours of learning documented on 18 Learning Records); a minimum of 1/3 (up to 15 hours) must be accredited learning and supporting documentation needs to be provided as part of the Learning Record,
+- Successfully complete at least 15 hours of learning documented on a minimum of 6 Learning Records per year or partial year of absence (up to 45 hours of learning documented on 18 Learning Records); a minimum of 1/3 (up to 15 hours) must be accredited learning and supporting documentation needs to be provided as part of the Learning Record(s) it pertains to;

-- Complete all learning activities in the year immediately prior to application.
+- Complete all learning activities in the year immediately prior to application for full registration.

 Accredited learning activities have been reviewed using stringent criteria to ensure they are of high quality, unbiased, and clearly identify learning objectives for participants.
-Accredited programs indicate the number of accredited hours (CEU's) assigned, and identify the accrediting body (such as UBC CPPD, CCCEP, ACPE, MAINPRO (M1 and MC), etc).
+Accredited programs indicate the number of accredited hours assigned, and identify the accrediting body (such as CCCEP, UBC CPPD, ACPE, MAINPRO, etc.).
 For accredited courses that may be geared towards physicians or other health care professionals, registrants should reflect on the learning and identify ways to incorporate the knowledge and skills acquired from that course into their daily practice.

-For more information on reinstatement, please see the Registration & Licensure section of the website.
+For more information on reinstatement, please see the Registration Reinstatement section of the website.